Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 To do this well:

-• Break down larger goals into smaller, measurable milestones.
-These build confidence and give you clear checkpoints along the way where you can troubleshoot, coach, and celebrate wins.
+- Break down larger goals into smaller, measurable milestones.
+This builds confidence and gives you clear checkpoints along the way where you can troubleshoot, coach, and celebrate wins.

 By being intentional from the start, you can keep your team on track and motivated consistently.